SBrokaw/intro-algorithms-and-machine-learning-skycak/README.md

 Skycak, J. (2021).
 Roulette Wheel Selection.
 In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/roulette-wheel-selection/

 Skycak, J. (2021).
 Cartesian Product.
 In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/cartesian-product/

+## Chapter 2 -- Searching and Sorting

+Skycak, J. (2021).
+Brute Force Search with Linear-Encoding Cryptography.
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/brute-force-search-with-linear-encoding-cryptography/